Mature Masculine

 Empathy

-Empathy is feeling into another's experience—understanding their emotions from the inside, not as an observer but as a fellow human.
-It builds a living bridge between two people, sometimes revealing emotions you never expected to encounter.
+Empathy is feeling into another's experience.
+It means understanding their emotions from the inside, not as an observer but as a fellow human.
+It builds a bridge between two people.
+Sometimes it turns up emotions we never expected to find.

 This is the Healer archetype at maturity.
-The Mature Healer feels with others—neither drowning in their pain nor walling himself off.
+The Mature Healer feels with others.
+He neither drowns in their pain nor walls himself off.
 He walks the line between caring deeply and remaining steady.

 Empathy and the Healer

-The mature Healer stands on two pillars: intuition and empathy.
-Intuition provides inner knowing—you sense what is needed without being told.
-Empathy provides the bridge—your understanding comes from genuine feeling, not analysis.
+The Mature Healer stands on two pillars: intuition and empathy.
+Intuition provides inner knowing.
+We sense what is needed without being told.
+Empathy provides the bridge.
+Our understanding comes from genuine feeling, not analysis.

-When empathy is mature, you feel your emotions clearly, which lets you recognize them in others.
-You remain curious about another's inner world rather than assuming you know.
+When empathy is mature, we feel our emotions clearly, which lets us recognize them in others.
+We remain curious about another's inner world rather than assuming we know.
 Curiosity opens doors that certainty closes.

 Empathy differs from sympathy.
 Sympathy is feeling for someone.
 Empathy is feeling with someone.
 Sympathy keeps distance.
 Empathy bridges it.